simonehagey/orbdot/docs/source/models.rst

     \arcsin \left(\frac{\sqrt{1-b^2}}{a_R \varrho_{\mathrm{c}} \sin i}\right)\right)
     \left(\frac{1}{\sqrt{1-b^2}\sqrt{a_R^2\varrho_c^2-1}}\right)

-where :math:`\frac{dT}{da}` is the change in the transit duration with changing semi-major axis, :math:`b` is the impact parameter, and :math:`\frac{dT}{dE}` is the change in the transit duration per epoch.
+where :math:`\frac{dT}{da}` is the change in the transit duration with changing semi-major axis and :math:`b` is the impact parameter.
+In this case, the change in the transit duration per epoch may be expressed as:

-The relationship between these quantities is given by:

 .. math::
     \frac{dT}{dE} = \frac{dT}{da}\frac{da}{dP}\frac{dP}{dE}

-Hence, the transit duration as a function of epoch :math:`E` is:
+such that the transit duration as a function of epoch :math:`E` is:

 .. math::
     T(E) = T_0 + \frac{dT}{dE}\,E